-The weight of liver was increased and the weight of heart and kidneys were decreased in all wastewater treated mice in comparison to the control group.
-Alteration rate was the highest in the mice which were treated with highest concentration of industrial wastewater.
+The weights of the liver were increased, and the weights of heart and kidneys were decreased in all wastewater-treated mice in comparison to the control group.
+The alteration rate was the highest in the mice treated with the highest concentration of industrial wastewater.
 Moreover, in comparison to the control group, a number of pathologic lesions have been found in the livers, kidneys, and hearts of wastewater-treated mice.
 Our findings are consistent with earlier research on the effects of industrial wastewaters on mammals, which documented several changes in mice and rats following exposure [21-24].
 In order to gain a deeper understanding of the impacts of industrial wastewater on several organs of exposed mice, a histopathology examination was carried out.
 The histopathological changes in the liver, kidney, and heart of mice treated with wastewater were examined.
-After treatment with industrial wastewater, several histopathological lesions were observed in liver and kidney.
-In liver, congestion in the central vein, hepatic necrosis and hepatic sinusoidal dilatation were observed.
-Moreover, congestion, cellular necrosis, hypertrophied glomerulus, degeneration of renal tubular epithelial cells, and dilated tubules were reported in kidney.
+After treatment with industrial wastewater, several histopathological lesions were observed in the liver and kidney.
+In the liver, congestion in the central vein, hepatic necrosis, and hepatic sinusoidal dilatation were observed.
+Moreover, congestion, cellular necrosis, hypertrophied glomerulus, degeneration of renal tubular epithelial cells, and dilated tubules were reported in the kidney.